 Loncaster dashboard mount: Fits your phone and more

 This silicone dashboard holder from Loncaster is unlike any others on our list.
 It skips the magnets and the clamp design in favor of a thin slot.
 All you have to do is slide your phone in, and you shouldn’t have much issue with it staying in place.
-The open-top design also means that you could fit a hefty phone into Loncaster’s car phone holder without any major limits.
+The open-top design also means that you can fit a hefty phone into Loncaster’s car phone holder without any significant limits.

 Forget magnets and clamps, the Loncaster mount uses a handy slot design.